theforeman/foreman-documentation/guides/README.md

 ### Images

-Each guide must have an `images/` subdirectory with `images/common` symlink into the `common/images` directory.
+Each guide must have an `images/` subdirectory with `images/common` symlink into the `common/images/` directory.
 Images local to the guide shall be kept in the `images/` directory.
-Images which are supposed to be reused across guides shall be kept in the `images/common` directory.
+Images which are supposed to be reused across guides shall be kept in the `images/common/` directory.
 Subdirectories can be created and are actually recommended.

 To insert an image, use `image::common/global_image.png` or `image::local_image.png`.

+You should create upstream diagrams using [diagrams.net](https://www.diagrams.net/).
+Place the editable diagram in `drawio` format in `guides/image-sources/`.
+For inclusion in the content, export diagrams to SVG and place them as described above.

 For more information, see the [Modular Documentation Reference Guide](https://redhat-documentation.github.io/modular-docs/).